Yessir-kim/PA3/README.md

 It reads  model.csv and receive a sentence (one line of text) from the standard input to print out the prediction result as either ‘Negative’ or ‘Nonnegative’

 ```
-./predictor <textfile name>
+./predictor
 ```
 For example,

 ```
-./predictor text1.txt
+./predictor
-Your sentence : The chairs were dirty and people were rude
+Your sentence : The chairs were dirty and people were rude <- user input (stdin)

 The sentence is Negative
 ```